CIT28/files/w4/w4_attendance.md

         - 3 backticks <code>```</code>

 - Now in your SQLITE3 terminal attempt this query:
     - Query 1 - Write a query to list all data in the episodes table in the cyberchase database.
 Format your output for readability.
+Use .print 'Query 1'
         - Successful output will have 140 records and 7 columns
+        - Write another query here to count the number of resulting records, use .print 'Counting results'
         - Between the backticks (done above) copy the commands and code you wrote in SQLITE3 terminal to get successful output
         - DO NOT INCLUDE SUCCESSFUL OUTPUT, just the commands you wrote
         - THIS IS THE NEW POE WORKFLOW
         - Complete the pow and the git workflow and commit with message:
             - %sure is how sure you got this correct
+            - **COMMIT MESSAGE - "query 1 and workflows done %sure"**
+        - Comment out the queries written
-            - **COMMIT MESSAGE - "query 1 and workflows done %sure"** -run this command to clear your terminal ```.shell clear``` before starting the next query.
+        -run this command to clear your terminal ```.shell clear``` before starting the next query.
     - In the README.md, after the heading 2 from Query1
         - Using heading 2 md style have this text